kubernetes/kubernetes/docs/user-guide/volumes.md

 Some uses for an `emptyDir` are:

-* scratch space, such as for a disk-based mergesortcw
+* scratch space, such as for a disk-based merge sort
 * checkpointing a long computation for recovery from crashes
 * holding files that a content-manager container fetches while a webserver container serves the data